gnivil/SQLAlchemy/README.md

 ```
 ![alt text](https://github.com/gnivil/sqlalchemy-challenge/blob/1e89664cc461889680e45c6ef5adf4ffe0fe1d6a/Images/precipitation_data_bargraph.png)

-* Use Pandas to print the summary statistics for the precipitation data.
+* Used Pandas to print the summary statistics for the precipitation data
 ```python
 # Use Pandas to calcualte the summary statistics for the precipitation data
 precipitation_data = prcp_df['Precipitation'].describe()